 6 credits of social and behavioral sciences

-6 credits of natural sciences
+6 credits of natural or physical sciences

 6 credits of arts and humanities